maniospas/Blombly/docs/basics/builtins.md

 !!! tip
-    For easily readable code, use the dash (`|`) notation for all possible function calls of one argument while keeping at least one pair of parentheses like so: `value = float("number"|read);` This lets the outcome semi-type and the starting variable appear side-by-side, with intermediate preparatory steps following.
+    For easily readable code, use the dash (`|`) notation for all possible function calls of one argument while keeping at least one pair of parentheses like so: `value = float("number"|read);` This lets the outcome's type and the starting variable appear side-by-side, with intermediate transformation steps following.

 ## Control flow